Lejre

-Lejre is a railway town, with a population of 3,127 (1 January 2022), in Lejre Municipality (Danish: Lejre Kommune) on the island of Zealand in east Denmark.
-It belongs to Region Zealand.
+Lejre is a railway town in the northwestern part of the island of Zealand in eastern Denmark.
+It has a population of 3,347 (1 January 2025).

+The town is located in Lejre Municipality (Danish: Lejre Kommune) in Region Zealand.
 The town's Old Norse name was Hleiðr or Hleiðargarðr.

 Lejre Municipality

-Lejre municipality has an area of 240 km2 and a total population of ca. 26,989 (2014),and the municipal seat is Kirke Hvalsø.
+Lejre municipality has an area of 240 km2 and a total population of ca. 26,989 (2014), and the municipal seat is Kirke Hvalsø.

 History

 Lejre's role in Danish history can be compared to that of Gamla Uppsala in Sweden.
 Moreover, it has long been thought to have been the real-world counterpart to Heorot, the hall of King Hrothgar at the centre of the action in the Old English epic poem Beowulf.